BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 ### Exploring the Jungle

-Now, regardless of your choice you should be in the same place, nearby the healing house, so we can continue.
+All players following along should now be in the same place: next to the healing house.

 !img("rhodo1.png")